benzookapi/shopify-deferred-purchase-sample-app/README.md

 Start command = npm run start (= node app.js)
 ```

-3. If you run locally, you need to ngrok tunnel for public URL as follows (otherwise, the command lines above are usable in Render or other cloud platform deploy scripts).
+3. If you run locally, you need to cloudflare tunnel for public URL as follows (otherwise, the command lines above are usable in Render or other cloud platform deploy scripts).
 ```
-cd NGROK_DIR && ngrok http 3000
+cloudflared tunnel --url localhost:3000
 ```

 4. Set `YOUR_APP_URL` (your cloudflare or other platform `root` URL) and `YOUR_APP_URL/callback` to your app settings in [partner dashboard](https://partners.shopify.com/) and also **replace `const APP_URL=... in extensions/my-deferred-purchase-ext/src/index.jsx` with `YOUR_APP_URL` manually**.